gotchoices/MyCHIPs/doc/Protocol.md

 The User Interface would send that information (and any hints) to his host site.
 The server process can then commence the discovery process for suitable external routes to complete the intended lift.

-Note: in this case, each end of the lift will involve a *half segment*.
+Note: for a linear lift, each end of the lift will involve a *half segment*.
 The payor node will consist of a local entity with zero or more other local entities upstream of it, and topped off by one foreign entity.
 For example: [B3, C1, C2].